-All of the links on this page are external to the DRS site
+All of the links on this page are external to the ORS site

 Children with Special Needs in child care settings.

 Dependent Care Flexible Spending Account A Dependent Care Flexible Spending Account (DCFSA) allows you to be reimbursed on a pre-tax basis for child care or adult dependent care expenses for qualified dependents that are necessary to allow you or your spouse to work, look for work, or attend school full-time.

 It's Summer Time Who is caring for your child?
 Find out about the rules for Health, Safety, Staff, and More for the Summer Experience you choose for your child.

 National Association of Child Care Resource and Referral Agencies NACCRRA, the National Association of Child Care Resource & Referral Agencies, is our nation's leading voice for child care.
 We work with more than 800 state and local Child Care Resource & Referral agencies to ensure that families in every local community have access to high-quality, affordable child care.

 National Association for Family Child Care The National Association for Family Child Care is a non-profit organization dedicated to promoting quality child care by strengthening the profession of family child care.